Choco-milk-for-u/SaveIt/README.md

 * filePath
   * not reqired
   * String that will point **SaveIt** to the location where you want to save the file.
   * The string will be passed to the path.resolve method of Node.js.
-So if you will pass `/a`, it will probably ( If you did not specify the src property in the options parameter of the saveFile function) go in `C:\a`.
+So if you will pass `/a`, it will probably ( If you did not specify the <ins>src</ins> property in the options parameter of the saveFile function) go in `C:\a`.
   * Will create the path if it does not exist.
 * options
   * not reqired